 It seems like smart data has replaced human intuition in decision-making, specifically in business.
 Not too long ago, a leader should have a quick wit and good intuition to drive business effectiveness.
-Now, after data procession becomes has increasingly improved, leaders tend to use data to analyze their business performance.
+Now, after data processing becomes has increasingly improved, leaders tend to use data to analyze their business performance.
 Then, a question is raised: do we need to eliminate human intuition because its accuracy is unmeasurable?
 The answer is not.
 There are some situations in decision-making that require data analytics, intuition, or both combined.

 Table of Content